FAITH and BELIEF

 Imagine being a youth growing up in Nazi Germany; in Hindu India; in Shinto Japan; in Muslim Iraq; into an Orthodox Jewish family; into a 1700's Sioux Nation.
 What would be your beliefs, your behavior?
 Why, the same as everyone else's.

 I would like to believe that I am above all that; that I have high ideals and would not be swayed by dictates and fashions.
-But, alas, I have fallen from grace too many times, and from very high heights to very deep depths to have such confidence in myself.
+But, alas, I have fallen from grace too many times, and from very elevated heights to unfathomable depths to have such confidence in myself.

 Tradition is man's (governments from tiny to great) way of controling the masses.
 And like the Jews, traditions become laws that no longer may be followed, but must be followed on the pain of death.
 To the Pharisees, that had grown to include ritual washing of hands and cups.